robnob/EXAM-900/FUNDAMENTALS.md

 4. Multi-Cloud: It uses multiple public cloud providers.

 <ins>Azure Arc </ins> : A set of technologies that help you to manage your cloud environment on any of the described models.

+#### Consumption Models

+CapEx: it is a one-time up-front expenditure.
+OpEx: It is an expenditure ein services or products over time.

+Cloud computing falls under OpEx, beacause the client pays for its use.
+It is the pay-as-you-go pricing model.

 ## ARCHITECTURE AND SERVICES